Linaro/lava/doc/v2/multinodeapi.rst

 .. caution:: ``lava-self`` reports the job ID in V2 as the dispatcher has no knowledge of the hostname of the deployed system or the original database name of the device.
 The output of ``lava-group`` can still be used.
-This behaviour changed in the 2017.9 release.
+This behavior changed in the 2017.9 release.

 Usage:
 ^^^^^^